bgold09/dotfiles/README.md

 * ```vim``` - a lot of vimrc tweaks, including the following plugins:
     * [ag.vim] - vim plugin for the [silver_searcher]
     * [CtrlP] - full path fuzzy file, buffer, mru, tag, ... finder
+    * [DetectIndent] - detect the indentation settings for an open file
     * [fugitive] - git wrapper
     * [Gundo] - visualization of the vim undo tree
     * [matchit] - match '%' to more than just single characters